AbdallaAlhag/Admin-DashBoard/README.md

 > # TO DO _HTML_:
     + Side bar
+        - Need to add icons to the left of each sidebar
+    + Header top
-    - header top
+        - Add logos
+    + Header bottom
-    - header bottom
+        - Add logos
-    - Projects
+    + Projects
-    - announcements
-    - trending
+        - Need to add incons
+        - Maybe change project titles from p to h
+    + Announcements
+    + Trending
+        - Figure out how to add logos